kortix-ai/fast-apply/README.md

 # Fast Apply: Pipeline for Data Generation & Fine-Tuning Qwen2.5 Coder Models

+> **🚀 Update May 2025:** For production-grade throughput, we run **[Morph](https://morphllm.com)** (the hosted Fast Apply API powering [SoftGen AI](https://softgen.ai/)).
+Morph hits **~1,600 tok/s** even on huge token diffs, with a larger model trained on millions of examples and tuned for accuracy.
+> Stable inference, large free tier, highly recommended if you need serious speed in prod.

 Kortix Fast Apply models are designed for instant code application, producing full file edits to power [SoftGen AI](https://softgen.ai/).
 They achieve high throughput when deployed on fast providers like Fireworks while maintaining high edit accuracy:

 - ~ `340 tok/s` for 1.5B model